 Strategies play an integral role when it comes to merger and acquisition.
 A sound strategic decision and procedure is very important to ensure success and fulfilling of expected desires.
-Every company has different culture and follows different strategies to define their merger.
+Every company has different cultures and follows different strategies to define their merger.
 There are various strategic reasons for companies to consider making an acquisition and a successful takeover can help companies achieve their strategic objectives as well as increase cost effectiveness within the business.

 The process of merging with another company or acquiring a company is complex.
-In addition to the legal ramifications, companies must be aware of the potential tax implications as well as ensuring that the terms of the deal benefit both parties.
-Often companies rely on lawyers and professionals to negotiate on their behalf in order to obtain the best possible deal within the framework of the applicable laws.
+In addition to the legal ramifications, companies must be aware of the potential tax implications as well as ensuring the terms of the deal benefit both parties.
+Often companies rely on lawyers and professionals to negotiate on their behalf in order to obtain the best possible deal.

 Although many companies consider mergers and acquisitions as opportunities for growth, they can provide a viable business solution for companies attempting to downsize or companies which are looking for an effective exit strategy.
-By divesting company assets, the company can reduce costs and streamline its operations leading to an increase in efficiency and profitability.
-If companies have an underperforming subsidiary, they can rely on mergers and acquisitions to dispose of or merge the asset effectively and in to achieve overall business synergy.
+By divesting company assets, the company can reduce costs and streamline its operation leading to an increase in profitability.
+If companies have an underperforming subsidiary, they can rely on mergers and acquisitions to dispose of the asset effectively and in accordance with their overall business strategy.